-As a Yogic practice, Tantra Yoga (or Tantric Yoga) is considered the origin of traditional Indian Hatha Yoga and combines a variety of other Yoga styles and methods, such as Kundalini Yoga, Vinyasa, Bhakti, Karma, and Raja Yoga.
+As a Yogic practice, Tantra Yoga (or Tantric Yoga) is considered one of the origins of traditional Hatha Yoga and combines a variety of other Yoga styles and methods, such as Kundalini Yoga, Bhakti, Karma, and Raja Yoga.
 Although today Tantric Yoga is often depicted as a kind of Couples or Partner Yoga, it was and is also practiced alone.

 Yet, Tantra Yoga is much more than techniques alone; it is part of Tantra practices and a broad philosophical and religious system — a way of life — including astrology, cosmology, morality and ethics, sexuality, spirituality, self-realization, and Ayurveda, among many other topics.